emcassi/mood-tracker-ios/README.md

 # Mood Tracker

+- Currently awaiting review from Apple.
+Will post link when it's on the App Store

 Mood tracker is an app that allows you to easily log how you're feeling throughout the day.

 It is a native iOS app written in **Swift** using **UIKit**.